 7.8D Intermodulation characteristics for UL MIMO

-For UE(s) with two transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements in clause 7.8 shall be met with the UL MIMO configurations described in clause 6.2D.1 and in clause 6.2F.1D for shared spectrum access operation.
-For UL MIMO, the parameter PCMAX_L is defined as the total transmitter power over the two transmit antenna connectors.
+For UE(s) with two or four transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements in clause 7.8 shall be met with the UL MIMO configurations described in clause 6.2D.1 and in clause 6.2F.1D for shared spectrum access operation.
+For UL MIMO, the parameter PCMAX_L is defined as the total transmitter power over all transmit antenna connectors.

 <Next Change>

-F.8 EVM measurement for dual Tx
+F.8 EVM measurement for multiple Tx

-For UE with dual transmission antennas, if UE indicates IE [txDiversity-r16], EVM is measured at each antenna connector to get EVM1 and EVM2, and the total EVM is calculated by values of EVM1 and EVM2 with weighting factor of linear power at each antenna connector.
+For UE with multiple transmission antennas, if UE indicates IE txDiversity-r16, EVM is measured at each antenna connector to get EVMi, and the total EVM is calculated by values of EVMi with weighting factor of linear power at each antenna connector.

-EVM=P1*EVM1+P2*EVM2P1+P2
+EVM=i=1kPi*EVMii=1kPi

-where P1 and P2 denote the linear power measured at each antenna connector respectively.
+where k=2, 4, and Pi denotes the linear power measured at each antenna connector respectively.

 <End of Change>